 The Campaign is anchored by the Blood Lions® film, a strong and active digital media platform, and various specific campaigns with key international partners.

 The Blood Lions team, which includes you, will plan and implement campaigns of awareness and action aimed at the following stakeholders:

-Breeding predators in cages and confined areas is not only about canned or captive hunting – there are a number of additional revenue streams and none have anything to do with conservation.
+Breeding predators in cages and confined areas is not only about canned or captive hunting – there are a number of additional revenue streams, such as the lion bone trade and exploitative tourism activities, and none of these have anything to do with conservation.

 Before deciding whether to visit, volunteer or hunt we ask that you consider the following:

 By supporting these facilities and activities, either as a day visitor, volunteer or hunter you are not contributing to conservation.
 Instead, you are party to spreading the misinformation and the horrors some of the world’s most iconic wild species are facing.